-For me there are two individuals that have and continue to inspire me, Abraham Lincoln and Winston Churchill.
+For me, there are two individuals that have and continue to inspire me, Abraham Lincoln and Winston Churchill.

-I’ve often wondered what would the world look like if these two men had not risen to power in their perspective times and places.
+I’ve often wondered what the world would look like if these two men had not risen to power in their perspective times and places.

 To say they faced important issues is a severe understatement.
-These men faced world changing, cataclysmic, circumstances and challenges.
+These men faced world-changing, cataclysmic circumstances and challenges.

-Great Leaders Change the World
+Great Leaders Inspire and Change the World

-Consider Lincoln, what would the world look like if someone else had become president?
+Consider Lincoln; what would the world look like if someone else had become president?